waugustus/CarpetFuzz/README.md

 |[tests/dict](tests/dict)|Sample dictionary file used to generate stub (involving 49 programs).|
 |[tests/manpages](tests/manpages)|Sample manpage files.|

+## Supported Environments ##

+CarpetFuzz is recommended to be run on Linux systems.
+We have tested it on the following operating system versions:

+- Ubuntu 18.04
+- Ubuntu 20.04

+While our testing has primarily focused on these operating systems, it may also work on other Linux distributions.
+Ensure that your system meets the following requirements:

+- Linux operating system (Ubuntu 18.04 or 20.04 is recommended)
+- Python 3.6 or higher
+- LLVM 12.0.0 or higher
+- Required dependencies (detailed instructions will be provided during the installation process)

+Please note that CarpetFuzz may not be compatible with non-Linux systems or may encounter compatibility issues on other operating systems.
+We recommend running CarpetFuzz on a supported Linux distribution for the best user experience and performance.

 ## Installation ##

 For easy installation, we provide a `Dockerfile` to  setup and install CarpetFuzz: